About Great Lakes Film Collection

-The Fresh Coast Film Collection™ is an artistic visual study of Great Lakes landscapes, rivers, streams, islands and archipelago's, lighthouses, summer retreats, fish camps, taiga forests, shorelines, sand dunes, and remnant tall grass prairies, encompassing on film the magnificent coastal landscapes and the nuance from waves to swells, as well as unforgettable manmade pollution that still runs sporadically along the shores.
+The Great Lakes Film Collection™ is an artistic visual study of Great Lakes landscapes, rivers, streams, islands and archipelagoes, lighthouses, summer retreats, fish camps, taiga forests, shorelines, sand dunes, and remnant tall grass prairies, encompassing on film the magnificent coastal landscapes and the nuance from waves to swells, as well as unforgettable man-made pollution that still runs sporadically along the shores.

-The Fresh Coast is how Wargin referred to the area when he began this photographic work in the 1980’s, and it quickly became the namesake of the collection before being renamed The Great Lakes Film Collection in 2017.
+The Fresh Coast is how Wargin referred to the area when he began his photographic work in the 1980’s, and it quickly became the namesake of the collection before being renamed The Great Lakes Film Collection in 2017.
 A native of the Great Lakes region, Ed felt discord wherein the Great Lakes, as a natural body of beauty and history, was conjoined with the popular term of that era, “Rust Belt.”
 Though Rust Belt referred to economic plights in a broad span, it did not seem to aptly resonate with his visual experience of the Great Lakes landscape, and so he began to use the term Fresh Coast to visually connect the Great Lakes with a more deserving, better-fitting moniker.

-The assemblage of this collection is the result of decades spent by one artist making photographs of the Great Lakes, but also diligent organizational actions of curation and archival preservation best-practices thoroughly completed, ultimately resulting in a landmark fine art narrative collection of Great Lakes film.
+The assemblage of this collection is the result of decades spent by one artist making film photographs of the Great Lakes, but also the diligent organizational actions of curation and archival preservation best-practices thoroughly completed, ultimately resulting in a landmark fine art narrative collection of Great Lakes film.

 Be sure to visit our dedicated website for the Fresh Coast Film Collection and the Fresh Coast Project.